This post may contain affiliate links. Please read my disclosure policy.

 • Pour the liquid mixture into the dry ingredients and stir with a rubber spatula just until combined—do not over mix.
 Gently fold in the blueberries.

 • Divide batter between the paper-lined muffin cups and fill to the top.
-Sprinkle each muffin with 1/2 teaspoon of the turbinado sugar.
+If desired, sprinkle each muffin with 1/2 teaspoon of the turbinado sugar.

 • Transfer to the preheated oven and bake for 5 minutes, then reduce the heat to 375 degrees and bake for another 12 to 13 minutes, or until a wooden pick inserted in the center comes out with crumbs, not wet batter.